Leo III the Isaurian: Siege of Constantinople

-Leo entered Constantinople on 25 March 717 and forced the abdication of Theodosius III, becoming emperor as Leo III.
-The new emperor was immediately forced to attend to the Second Arab siege of Constantinople, which commenced in August of the same year.
+The new emperor was immediately forced to attend to the second Arab siege of Constantinople, which commenced in August of the same year.
 The Arabs were Umayyad forces sent by Caliph Sulayman ibn Abd al-Malik and serving under his brother Maslama ibn Abd al-Malik.
-They had taken advantage of the civil discord in the Byzantine Empire to bring a force of 80,000 to 150,000 men and a massive fleet to the Bosphorus.
+They had taken advantage of the civil discord in the Byzantine Empire to bring a force of 80,000 to 150,000 men and a massive fleet to the Bosphorus, intending to seize the Byzantine capital and destroy the Empire with a single overwhelming attack.

 Careful preparations, begun three years earlier under Anastasius II, and the stubborn resistance put up by Leo wore out the invaders.
 An important factor in the victory of the Byzantines was their use of Greek fire.
 The Arab forces also fell victim to Bulgarian reinforcements arriving to aid the Byzantines.
 Leo was allied with the Bulgarians but the chronicler Theophanes the Confessor was uncertain if they were still serving under Tervel of Bulgaria or his eventual successor Kormesiy of Bulgaria.

-Unable to continue the siege in the face of the Bulgarian onslaught, the impenetrability of Constantinople's walls, and their own exhausted provisions, the Arabs were forced to abandon the siege in August 718.
-Sulayman himself had died the previous year and his successor Umar II would not attempt another siege.
+Faced with the Bulgarian onslaught, the impenetrability of Constantinople's walls, and their own exhausted provisions, the Arabs were forced to abandon the siege in August 718.
+Sulayman had died the previous year, and his successor Umar II never made a second attempt to capture the city.
 The siege had lasted 12 months.

-Administration
+Reign

 Having thus saved the Empire from extinction, Leo proceeded to consolidate its administration, which in the previous years of anarchy had become completely disorganized.
-In 718 he suppressed a rebellion in Sicily; the following year saw the deposed Emperor Anastasios II raise an army and attempt to retake the throne, but he was captured and executed by Leo's government.
+In 718 he suppressed a rebellion in Sicily.
+The following year saw the deposed Emperor Anastasius II raise an army and attempt to retake the throne, but he was captured and executed by Leo's government.
+The rebellion was the only serious threat to Leo's usurpation.
+Umayyad attacks under Caliph Hisham ibn Abd al-Malik continued in the form of yearly raids in eastern and central Asia Minor (see hatched area in figure), which affected communications, commerce and agricultural production.
+In 721, the city of Dalisandus was captured, followed by the fortresses of Kamachon and Ikonion in 723/724 and several frontier fortresses in 725.
+Caesarea (Cappadocia) was captured in 727, then Gangra in 728.
+The Byzantine counter-raids were generally of little strategic impact, although crucially a major invading force was destroyed in the Battle of Akroinon of 740.
+It was only during the Third Fitna of 744–747, a civil war within the Umayyad Caliphate, that the regularity of attacks were temporarily interrupted.

-Leo secured the Empire's frontiers by inviting Slavic settlers into the depopulated districts and by restoring the army to efficiency; when the Umayyad Caliphate renewed its invasions in 726 and 739, as part of the campaigns of Hisham ibn Abd al-Malik, the Arab forces were decisively beaten, particularly at Akroinon in 740.
-His military efforts were supplemented by his alliances with the Khazars and the Georgians.

-Leo undertook a set of civil reforms including the abolition of the system of prepaying taxes which had weighed heavily upon the wealthier proprietors, the elevation of the serfs into a class of free tenants and the remodelling of Family law, maritime law and criminal law, notably substituting mutilation for the death penalty in many cases.
-The new measures, which were embodied in a new code called the Ecloga (Selection), published in 726, met with some opposition on the part of the nobles and higher clergy.
-The Emperor also undertook some reorganization of the theme structure by creating new themata in the Aegean region.

-Iconoclasm